+Brushing is a grooming ritual that can provide relaxation for both you and your pet.
+Brushing your dog’s fur keeps it free of mats and tangles that can pull tightly on the skin, causing discomfort.
 Long-haired breeds of dog should be brushed or combed daily with the proper tools.
 Medium- and short-coated dogs need brushed less often, but daily brushing is still welcomed by many dogs regardless of the length of their coat.
 Regular brushing will help reduce shedding, and will save your home from getting covered in loose hair.

 There’s an old rule of thumb that says dogs can’t be bathed often.
 This is no longer the case.
 With the pet-safe shampoos on the market today, you can bathe your dog as often as you like.
 Some pet owners choose to bathe their dog only when it is dirty.
 Other pet owners choose to bathe their dog on a regular basis, whether it is once a week or once each month.

 To bathe your dog properly, first wet it down well with lukewarm water.
 Lather your dog with shampoo, and rinse your dog well.
 Repeating this process a second time and following with a conditioner is beneficial to the skin and coat when the correct products are used.
 Dry your dog with a towel and use a blow dryer on cool/low setting.
 Be careful not to blow directly into the ear canal or eyes.